raviusit/flask-app-on-k8s/README.md

 # maerskdemo
-> this is private repo to demonstrate a deployment model which involves tools like docker, docker-compose, docker container lifecycle management tool like kubenetes using minikube, continuous integration and deployment using jenkins for a Python Flask app and a Redis database
+> This project is created demonstrate a deployment model which involves tools like docker, docker-compose, kubenetes using minikube, continuous integration and deployment using jenkins for a Python Flask app and a Redis database

 ```